jeffintj75991/HLF-Network-SDK/README.md

 Block events <br>
 Chaincode events <br>
 Transaction events <br>
-In this implementation, chaincode events are used, and event capturing takes place at the Fabric SDK level
+In this implementation, chaincode events are used, and event capturing takes place at the Fabric SDK level.The data from the events are stored in the H2 database.
 <br>
 The commands and request formats required for the project are detailed in a separate file named commands_and_request